sammo11r/MyUI/README.md

 ## Automated Project Setup

 Run the command `make setup` in the project directory.
-This will build and run the docker containers, install frontend dependencies, create the database connection in Hasura as well as apply the migrations.
-Please select the created database in the last step when the Hasura CLI asks you to select which database you want to apply the migrations to.
+This will build and run the docker containers, install frontend dependencies, create the database connection in Hasura as well as apply all the migrations.

-Happy developing!

 ## Manual Steps to start a new project